 RELEVANT CONTROL COMMENT CONSISTENCY KEY ELEMENTS OF THE PLAN a land use pattern dominated by a diverse transit-oriented mix of economic and residential activity; The Concept Plan design is heavily based on the maximizing of access for residents and workers to the three modes of public transport in and within easy walking distance of the site, bus, rail and ferry.
-As detailed on the Concept Plan at, clear vehicular, pedestrian and cyclist access systems are provided linking to transport stops/stations is proposed through a new network of open spaces and upgraded roads.
-As detailed in the Economic Assessment prepared by Hill PDA attached as Annexure 10 , the recommended level of commercial uses has been limited to daily convenience shops, cafés and restaurants to ensure no significant impacts on nearby commercial areas and the existing shopping facilities within the Waterpoint development adjacent.
+As detailed on the Concept Plan Landscape Plan at Figure 28 and the Pedestrian and Cycle Access Plan at Figure 31 in Section 4 of the Preferred Project Report, clear vehicular, pedestrian and cyclist access systems are required linking to transport stops/stations through a new network of open spaces and upgraded roads.
+As detailed in the Economic Assessment prepared by Hill PDA, the recommended level of commercial uses has been limited to daily convenience shops, cafés and restaurants to ensure no significant impacts on nearby commercial areas and the existing shopping facilities within the Waterpoint development adjacent.
 Yes an urban form which maximises accessibility to transport opportunities; See comment above.
 Yes a mix of employment, residential and recreation land uses with minor support retailing; See comment above.
-Yes • a public domain comprising streets and open spaces with enhanced amenity and clear integrated hierarchies and linkages; A well connected hierarchy of open spaces and streets is proposed in line with those identified in the DCP with additional pocket parks and pedestrian linkages proposed.
-Yes • a built form of high architectural quality which respects the environmental characteristics of the site and fosters a robust economic and social environment; Best practice sustainable architectural design is proposed in Stage 1 and required for all future stages of the development.
+Yes • a public domain comprising streets and open spaces with enhanced amenity and clear integrated hierarchies and linkages; A well connected hierarchy of quality open spaces and streets is proposed in line with those identified in the DCP with additional pocket parks and pedestrian linkages proposed.
+Yes • a built form of high architectural quality which respects the environmental characteristics of the site and fosters a robust economic and social environment; Best practice sustainable architectural design is required for all development stages of the development.
 Designed with a clear knowledge of the prevailing residential and commercial market environments.
 Yes • a social infrastructure which provides for a mix of housing opportunities, supporting services and facilities.
-The Concept Plan envisages a range of sizes and a mix of apartments, convenience shopping facilities, leisure facilities and a range of parks and community facilities.
+The Concept Plan envisages a range of sizes and a mix of apartments and the zoning permits a range of convenience shopping facilities, leisure facilities and community facilities dependent on the progressive demand as the Concept Plan site is developed.
 Yes